schmoelder/diss/doc/02_model_based_design/01_chromatographic_principle.md

 These interactions can be characterized by various retention mechanisms.
 Most chromatographic separations are based on the principle of adsorption, which involves the accumulation of molecules on the surface of the stationary phase.
 This phenomenon is influenced by several forces.
-Given that chromatography relies on the reversibility of the adsorption step, it is primarily governed by physisorption.
+Given that chromatography relies on the reversibility of the adsorption step, it is governed by sorption interactions, ranging from physisorption (weak van der Waals and hydrophobic forces) to chemisorption as in ion exchange chromatography.
 Physisorption refers to the weak binding of molecules through van der Waals interactions, such as dipole-dipole interactions.
-In addition to van der Waals forces, hydrophobic and electrostatic interactions may also influence the retention of components on the stationary phase.
+In addition to van der Waals forces, hydrophobic interactions may also contribute to retention.
 Moreover, specific interactions with affinity ligands immobilized on the stationary phase can serve as another retention mechanism.
 For example, separation may be based on specific interactions such as those between an enzyme and its substrate, a receptor and its ligand, or an antibody and its antigen.
 The size exclusion mechanism can also contribute to chromatographic separation.
 In this mechanism, larger molecules are unable to penetrate as deeply into the pores of the stationary phase as smaller molecules, leading to differential retention times.
+These solute-stationary phase interactions are collectively referred to as *binding* in this work.
 The attachment of molecules to a solid surface in chromatography can be quantitatively described using adsorption isotherm models.
 For more detailed information on different retention models, see {numref}`isotherm_models`.